kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

-This hands-on lab helps users to get familiar with declarative application deplopyment and explores configuration aspects of the application.
+This hands-on lab helps users to get familiar with declarative application deployment and explores configuration aspects of the application.

-We will be using YAML manfiests for application deployments.
+We will be using YAML manifests for application deployments.
 While JSON is also supported, YAML is more wide-spread and tends to be more user-friendly.
 Please take a look at the Kubernetes [configuration tips](https://kubernetes.io/docs/concepts/configuration/overview/) for more information.

-We will start with simple bare-bones application manifest and keep addding various features and concepts such as labels, environment variables, secrets, health probes, and resource limits.
+We will start with simple bare-bones application manifest and keep adding various features and concepts such as labels, environment variables, secrets, health probes, and resource limits.

-If any issues encountered to copy contents into the terminal, you may optionally clone the repo and you will find all the snippets under `deploy/labs`
+If you encounter any issues copying the contents into the terminal, you may optionally clone the repo and you will find all the code snippets under `deploy/labs`

 ```bash
 git clone https://github.com/kskels/spring-app.git